 : Specifies how parameters are partitioned for optimization.
 Can be one of the following:"sequential"

-: Optimizes each parameter block sequentially."random"
+: Optimizes each parameter block sequentially.
+This is similar to coordinate descent."random"

 : Randomly partitions parameters in each iteration."none"